 - 1 and 3/4 cups white all-purpose flour

-- In a very large, microwave-safe bowl, melt the butter.
-Once melted, stick it in the fridge for 5 minutes.
-It's important the butter isn't hot when you add in the sugars or it will melt the sugar and make the cookies greasy.
+In a very large, microwave-safe bowl, melt the butter.
+Once melted, refrigerate 5 minutes.
+It's important that the butter isn't hot when you add in the sugars or it will melt the sugar and make the cookies greasy.

 Add in the cornstarch, baking soda, baking powder, and salt.
-Again, stir until smooth.
-Add in the correctly measured (Note 2) flour and mix until JUST combined.
+Mix well.
+Add in the correctly measured (See Note 2) flour and mix until just combined.
 Don't over mix.